 Worth buying? – Yes

-At $49, this 20L Kmart Anko microwave certainly delivers bang for your buck.
-Our experts recommend it, rating it as excellent for cooking performance and giving it perfect scores for cooking vegetables and defrosting mince.
+At $99, 28L Kmart Anko microwave certainly delivers bang for your buck.
+Our experts recommend it, rating it as excellent for cooking performance and giving it excellent scores for defrosting mince and a whole chicken, plus very good scores for cooking vegetables, melting chocolate and overall cooking performance.

-"If you're looking for a basic compact microwave that reheats well and is great for cooking and defrosting, then the Anko 20-litre model is all you need," says Fiona.
+"If you're looking for an affordable microwave that cooks well and is great for defrosting, then the Anko 28-litre model is a good buy," says Fiona.

-Our experts also recommend the Kmart Anko 25L microwave ($89) and the Kmart Anko 28L microwave ($99).
+Our experts also recommend the Kmart Anko 25L microwave ($89).
 The larger Kmart Anko 34L microwave ($119) didn't impress our experts quite as much, but still scored well for cooking vegetables and defrosting meat.

 At these prices, Kmart's microwaves are worth considering for your kitchen, especially if you're on a budget.